johann-solo/oliveandmango.github.io/site/content/blog/2018-03-24-carrot-cake.markdown

 </br>
 </br>

 The change in pan makes for a change in time in the oven.
 I split the batter between the two pans and baking time is 30-35 minutes depending on your oven, which is different form the original recipe using a Bundt and baking for 50 minutes.
+The recipe makes 2 nine inch cakes.
+To make this layered one I made this recipe twice (you can double the recipe if you have 4 pans or make it once and half the recipe for a single cake) and froze one of the layers because I thought 4 layers would be way too much.
+I also doubled the icing recipe because you can never have too much icing!!
 </br>
 </br>
 ![Carrot cake](/images/uploads/2018_03_24_carrot_cake_7.jpg)